Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 Various stories related to relationships

-• Do we need Foreign Key (FK) constraints? (feat.
+• Are Foreign Key (FK) constraints necessary? (feat.
 My company doesn't create FKs)

 • Cases where you don't need to connect relationship lines